momentum-cohort-2018-10/w7-microblogging-dacs2010/Notes.md

 # to do list

-* change user in api/posts
+* change user in api/posts - done
 * create user list api - done
+*